J. Howard Moore: Advocacy and public speaking

-Moore developed his oratory skills throughout his career as a teacher and public speaker.
-He frequently gave speeches, which were often printed and distributed as pamphlets or handed out for free.
-Moore discussed a variety of topics, including, the advantages of vegetarianism, the cruelty involved in wearing fur, the merits of socialist candidates, and issues related to animal rights, ethics, women's suffrage, hunting, war, and alcohol consumption.
-His dedication to these causes contributed to his eloquence, and he became known for his dramatic rhetorical style, which attracted significant attention.
+Moore gave public speeches throughout his career as a teacher and lecturer.
+His speeches were often printed and distributed as pamphlets or handed out for free.
+Davey writes that he spoke on vegetarianism, fur, socialist candidates, animal rights, ethics, women's suffrage, hunting, war, and alcohol.

-In November 1906, Moore's speech "The Cost of a Skin" sparked controversy at the American Humane Association's convention.
-In the speech, Moore denounced wearing fur and feathers for fashion as "conscienceless and inhumane".
-The audience reaction was mixed, with some applauding enthusiastically and others remaining silent; two women left the room before the speech was finished.
+In November 1906, Moore's speech "The Cost of a Skin" caused controversy at the American Humane Association's convention.
+In the speech, Moore denounced the use of fur and feathers in fashion as "conscienceless and inhumane".
+Audience reaction was mixed; some applauded, others remained silent, and two women left before the speech ended.
 The speech was later published as a chapter in The New Ethics (1907), as a pamphlet by the Animals' Friend Society of London, and in The Herald of the Golden Age.

-On October 25, 1908, Moore addressed the Young People's Socialist League to endorse Eugene V. Debs for the U.S. presidency as the Socialist Party candidate.
-The Chicago Daily Tribune reported that Moore asserted Debs would target wealthy individuals for imprisonment rather than the usual victims who were populating prisons.
-Moore argued that young people represented the greatest potential for advancing socialism and noted that university students were particularly open to socialist teachings.
+On October 25, 1908, Moore addressed the Young People's Socialist League in support of Eugene V. Debs, the Socialist Party candidate for U.S. president.
+The Chicago Daily Tribune reported that Moore argued that Debs would imprison wealthy people rather than the usual prisoners, and that young people and university students were receptive to socialist teaching.

 The Millennium Guild, founded in 1912 by Emarel Freshel, was the first animal rights society established in the United States.
 In 1913, Moore was listed as a member of the Boston branch.

-In 1913, Moore delivered a speech at the International Anti-vivisection and Animal protection Congress, held in Washington D.C.
-In the speech, he claimed that vivisection and the consumption of meat are both a product of anthropocentrism and that Darwin's On the Origin of Species had made any notion of human superiority or uniqueness untenable and ethically indefensible.
+In 1913, Moore spoke at the International Anti-vivisection and Animal Protection Congress in Washington, D.C.
+He argued that vivisection and meat consumption arose from anthropocentrism and that Darwin's On the Origin of Species had weakened claims of human superiority or uniqueness.